pattern-lab/patternlab-node/packages/docs/src/docs/advanced-generating-css.md

 ---

-title: Generating CSS | Pattern Lab
+title: Generating CSS
-heading: Generating CSS
+tags:
+  - docs
 ---

 **Note:** *The [CSS Rule Saver](https://github.com/dmolsen/css-rule-saver) library and CSS generation feature was added in v0.6.0 of the PHP version of Pattern Lab.*